samarabandu/lab-template2/README.md

 Edit `server/server.js` file to add JavaScript code that implements your REST API.

 Put all your front-end assets in `client/img` folder and back-end assets in `server/data` folder.
 Git will ignore content in these folders and you must copy them separately to the server when you are deploying.

+If you use any AI tools, please record the prompts in the file `ai-prompts.txt`.
+Commit history of this file must match the code changes in your repository.